-The holiday season is upon us insert groan here and with that brings an overabundance of cheer.
+The holiday season is upon us and with that brings an overabundance of cheer.
 You walk into a store and you’re bombarded with jingle bells and the same holiday songs on repeat.
 New holiday albums come out every year, yet somehow I hear the same handful of songs.

-- Headphones/earphones are essential when I go out in public to begin with.
+Headphones/earphones are essential when I go out in public.
 I don’t really want to interact too much with people.
 Now, imagine not wanting to interact with people AND it’s the holiday season.
 I promise you, drowning out the jingle bells and holiday classics will keep you sane.

 Shop Online (if possible)